Go (programming language): Types

 Aside from its support for interfaces, Go's type system is nominal: the type keyword can be used to define a new named type, which is distinct from other named types that have the same layout (in the case of a struct, the same members in the same order).
 Some conversions between types (e.g., between the various integer types) are pre-defined and adding a new type may define additional conversions, but conversions between named types must always be invoked explicitly.
-For example, the type keyword can be used to define a type for IPv4 addresses, based on 32-bit unsigned integers:
+For example, the type keyword can be used to define a type for IPv4 addresses, based on 32-bit unsigned integers as follows: